merrcury/100-Days-Of-Code/docs/README.md

 **Today's Progress** :
 + Prepared for Next Round.
 + Solved some more DS & Algo Questions.

+## Day 53 : Feburary 27, 2020

+**Today's Progress** :
++ Successfully completed next round.
+Nothing was there from preparation tasks.
++ I've kept my spere for DS & Algo.